Algorithmic Operations: Lessons from Bandit Algorithms

 Challenge: Arduous, Vague, Delayed, Incomplete, Incorrect or Unavailable Feedback

 Delayed rewards are an unsolved inhibitor to bandit algorithms.
-If action feedback is not observed for a long time, the algorithm can only slowly improve itself, degrading performance over any fixed time window.
+If action feedback is not observed for a long time, the algorithm can only slowly improve itself, degrading performance in the short run.
 In our analogy of bandit algorithms to multi-team Algo Ops systems, the sources of feedback degradation grows.
-In bandit algorithms, feedback is knowing which actions produced which rewards, informing which actions to do more or less of.
-To apply this standard for an Algo Ops system, we provide the following general steps for feedback:
+Delays are only one source.
+More generally, anything that obfuscates the attribution of outcomes to actions degrades feedback.

 - An error or performance gap is identified: Feedback cannot begin without recognizing some deviation from expectations.